 05. Perform a range of anaesthetic management procedures

-- Students are rostered on in the operating theatre at Lort Smith, and under the supervision of an experienced veterinary nurse and a veterinarian, they assist with a range of routine anaesthetic management procedures which they have previously learned about in class.
+- Students will have the chance to become familiar with anaesthetic monitoring techniques and equipment, anaesthetic machine maintenance and use in a workshop setting prior to applying these skills on workplace integrated placement.
+Students are rostered on in the operating theatre at Lort Smith, and under the supervision of an experienced veterinary nurse and a veterinarian, they assist with a range of routine anaesthetic management procedures which they have previously learned about in class.

 06. Design pain management approaches by integrating accurate pain scoring with knowledge of pain control, to help maximize veterinary patients' welfare outcomes